bamlab/riverpod_community_extensions/README.md

 - `cacheFor` on `Ref` - Prevents the provider from being disposed for the specified duration.

-- `cacheDataFor` on `Ref` - Keeps the data of the future provider for the specified duration.
-Will only work inside FutureProvider.
+- `cacheDataFor` on `AsyncNotifier` - Keeps the data of the Async Notifier for the specified duration.

 - `debounce` on `Ref` - Wait for a specified duration before calling the provider's computation, and cancel the previous call if a new one is made.